-In order to check for one of the signs of Glaucoma, 1-2 eye drops will be placed in your eyes so that the pressure, called Intraocular Pressure (IOP) can be measured while you are behind the Slit Lamp, or with a Tono Pen, which is a handheld instrument.
+To check for Glaucoma, the doctor will place a few eye drops in your eyes.
+These drops measure the Intraocular Pressure of your eye.
+This can also be measured with a Tono Pen, which is a handheld instrument.
 This is an important diagnostic test for Glaucoma.

-Once your doctor has completed the examination of the “front of the eye”, he or she will then examine the health of the “back of the eye”.
-At this time, additional eye drops will be placed in your eyes in order to dilate or widen your pupils.
-Pupil dilation is important so that the eye doctors can examine the health of the structures in the back of your eye including the retina and its blood vessels and the optic nerve.
-After the dilation drops are placed in your eyes, it will usually take anywhere from 15 to 30 minutes for the eye drops to fully work and dilate your pupil.
+Once your doctor has completed examination of the front of the eye, they will examine the back of the eye.
+In order to dilate your pupils, additional eye drops are placed in your eyes.
+Pupil dilation is important because it allows the doctors to examine the structures in the back of your eye.
+These include the Retina, its blood vessels, and the optic nerve.
+After the dilation drops are placed in your eyes, it takes 15 to 30 minutes for the eye drops to dilate your pupil.

-Please be patient.
-You will be asked to relax in one of our comfortable waiting areas while the eye drops work, or if you prefer you may take a walk while you wait.
-The thorough examination of the health of the retina and optic nerve through a dilated pupil is not uncomfortable.
-However, the fully widened pupil may make you somewhat sensitive to light and may also blur your vision, especially at near, for a few hours after your eye examination.
+Finally, you will relax in our comfortable waiting area while the eye drops work.
+The thorough examination of the Retina and optic nerve through a dilated pupil is not uncomfortable.
+However, the fully widened pupil may make you sensitive to light and blur your vision for a few hours, especially at near distances.
 If you have not had a dilated exam in the past, it is a good idea to have a driver on your exam day.
 It is important to bring a good pair of sunglasses with you in order to lessen your light sensitivity.